 Numerous greenhouses use the immense energy of the Earth – Hveragerði is one of the main suppliers of vegetables and fruits (even bananas!) in Iceland.
 As a result during the long winter nights, the town is illuminated by the bright lights of greenhouses.

-Grýla is a geyser which has been named after quite a nasty creature – legendary ogress Grýla.
+Grýla is a geyser that has been named after quite a nasty creature – legendary ogress Grýla.
 This troll (or trolless?) together with her husband Leppaluði (there is another hot spouter nearby named after him) attacked people, especially children.

 Geyser itself some decades ago was quite impressive.
 It could have been up to 10 m high, with a thin jet.
 Norwegian geologist Tomas F. W. Barth reported that the geyser emitted thin jets of water which were up to 6 m high in 1934, eruptions had an interval of 2.5 hours.

 Around 1970 this geyser gradually stopped its activity.
 The loss of this geyser could be linked to the boreholes which have been made in the town since the 1940ies to obtain the geothermal energy.

 In 1970ies geyser could be “operated” with the help of soap – but now even this does not help.
 There still is seen the narrow, vertical vent which goes to the depth of some three meters.